Aromatherapy and Hair Loss

 Men and women have been utilizing aromatherapy essential oils for as far back as the Egyptians to treat numerous health and medical conditions, including hair loss.

 It has been found that some essential oils could actually help hair growth, this is thought to be because of their ability to stimulate hair follicles.
-This type of stimulation appears to help in increasing the blood flow which help to carry the nutrients so important to the hair follicles.
+This type of stimulation appears to help in increasing the blood flow which helps to carry the nutrients so important to the hair follicles.

-At Aberdeen University’s department of dermatology the researchers conducted a seven month study of the use of essential oils to treat Alopecia Areata.
+At Aberdeen University’s department of dermatology, the researchers conducted a seven-month study of the use of essential oils to treat Alopecia Areata.

 The oils that were actually used in the above trials were as follows

-The eighty six alopecia patients were randomly divided into two groups.
+The eighty-six alopecia patients were randomly divided into two groups.

-The first group were required to massage essential oils (rosemary, lavender, rosemary, lavender, and cedarwood) which were in a used in a mixture of carrier oils (grapeseed plus jojoba) on to their scalp on a daily basis.
+The first group was required to massage essential oils (rosemary, lavender, rosemary, lavender, and cedarwood) which were in a used in a mixture of carrier oils (grapeseed plus jojoba) on to their scalp on a daily basis.

 The results found that in the first group that 44% of the patients displayed improvement as opposed to 15% of the patients in the second group.

 The results of the trials concluded that aromatherapy was considered to be a rather safe and pretty effective treatment for alopecia.